-A. First Cut Timothy Hay is known for it’s high fiber and low protein, making it a great food source for adult rabbits, guinea pigs and chinchillas.
-The seeds for Timothy Hay are planted in the springtime.
-The hay is then harvested (or cut) for the first time around May or June, which is why it’s called First Cut Timothy Hay.
-It contains larger seed heads, leaves, and stems making it coarser than the two later cuts.
-It’s a great choice to maintain healthy teeth and digestion.
+A. Coarse Timothy Hay is known for its high fiber and low protein, making it a great food source for adult rabbits, guinea pigs and chinchillas.
+By late spring or early summer the hay is ready to be harvested for the first time of the growing season.
+It’s usually by mid June that the farmer cuts the first growth of the year.
+During this early growth the plant grows long thick stems, short broad leaves, and long seed head (flowers) making it coarser than the two later cuts.
+When this is harvested it is commonly referred to as First Cut Timothy Hay and is a great choice to maintain healthy teeth and digestion.

-Second Cut Timothy Hay is known being a softer hay with its long thin stems, short seed heads, and broad flat leaves making it easier for rabbits, guinea pigs, and chinchillas to eat.
-After the first seasonal harvest of Timothy Hay, the hay regrows softer and is harvested again as Second Cut (typically harvested in late summer).
-Second Cut Timothy Hay is also high in fiber and low in protein making it a great choice for your small pet’s dental health and digestive system particularly if they are aging and need softer hay.
+Medium Timothy Hay is known for being a softer hay with its long thin stems, short seed heads, and broad flat leaves making it easier for rabbits, guinea pigs, and chinchillas to eat.
+After the first harvest of Timothy Hay, the hay is then left to regrow and is harvested a second time usually by late summer, commonly referred to as Second Cut Timothy Hay.
+Medium Timothy Hay is also high in fiber and low in protein making it a great choice for your small pet’s dental health and digestive system particularly if they are aging and need softer hay.

 Soft Orchard Grass is known for being the softest hay that we carry.
 For pets and owners who are allergic to Timothy Hay, Orchard Grass can be a great alternative.
 Orchard Grass is great for digestive health and can be fed free-choice to your rabbits, guinea pigs, chinchillas.
 Soft Orchard Grass has long soft grass blades, minimal seed heads and fewer stalks than other types of hay.
 Due to its softness, we recommend investing in chew toys or supplementing their diet with a little coarse hay to keep their teeth in good health.

-Coarse Orchard Grass is very similar to First Cut Timothy Hay and its known for its large seed heads and more fibrous leaves and stems.
+Coarse Orchard Grass is very similar to Coarse Timothy Hay and is known for its large seed heads and more fibrous leaves and stems.
 For pets and owners who are allergic to Timothy Hay, Orchard Grass can be a great alternative.
 Orchard Grass can be fed free-choice to your rabbits, guinea pigs, chinchillas.
 Coarse Orchard Grass provides long strands that promote natural chewing behavior.
 It holds a great balance of roughage and nutrition to benefit both dental and digestive health.

 Alfalfa Hay is full of protein and nutrients, making it perfect for growing rabbits between the ages of 3 weeks and 7 months.
 Alfalfa Hay has a thicker stem and lots of elliptical leaves compared to the long thin leaves found on grass hays.
 Mature rabbits can only eat a limited amount of Alfalfa due to the high levels of protein and calcium.
 Adult rabbits also require more fiber than alfalfa can provide to maintain healthy digestion.
 Transition your 7 month old rabbit off of Alfalfa Hay and onto a grass hay (such as Timothy or Orchard).